 Ken Norton Sr.

-The second man to defeat the greatest boxer of all time, Muhammad Ali, was Ken Norton, the powerful heavyweight from Jacksonville.
+The second man to defeat Muhammad Ali was Ken Norton, the powerful heavyweight from Jacksonville.
 Enlisting in the Marines, where he’d serve for three years, wasn’t his first plan.
 But following an argument with his college coach, Norton decided to join and become a man.
 There, he’d become more than a man.
 He’d become one of the greatest boxers in the Marine Corps.
 There, he was taught discipline and left hooks.

 Following his time in the Corps, Norton, a Hall of Fame boxer, got his big break.
 He was offered the chance to fight Ali, and that big break turned into a big break for Ali.
 Norton, the winner of that superfight, broke Ali’s jaw in the later rounds.
 Despite losing the final two rematches — both close bouts — Norton is remembered as a champion.

 Thanks to a lucky break, Hennings, who flew combat missions over the Persian Gulf in the early 1990s, was able to shave off four years of his service.
-The Cowboys, the team who originally drafted him, took a chance on the former All-American and Outland Trophy winner once he was released from the Air Force, and the move proved to be very successful as Hemming was a team leader and solid player.
+Dallas took a chance on the former All-American and Outland Trophy winner once he was released from the Air Force.
+The move proved to be very successful as Hemming was a team leader and solid player.

 Leon Spinks fought for his country in more ways than one.
 First, he was a United States Marine.
-While a Marine, Spinks learned to box and the latent talent soon became an obvious skill and passion for the future undisputed champion.
+While a Marine, Spinks learned to box and the latent talent soon became an obvious skill.
 While serving in the Marine Corps, Spinks went to the 1976 Olympic Games in Montreal and won a gold medal.
 One could say that Spinks literally fought for his country.

 After the Olympics, Spinks turned pro and won his first title fight against Muhammad Ali in 1978.
 It was the first time in Ali’s career that he lost his belt in the ring.
 Spinks had an up and down career that was marked by massive victories and a bunch of close, crushing defeats.